inexxt/GTAP2019/Description.md

 To do that, the choice was made to have the semantics grounded in (... - this depends on where does Robert Rose work - in HoTT? in pure Agda? in cubical?)

 ## Outline
+The proof is done in four stages.

-  1. First step is doing an internal normalization in Pi.
+  1. The first step is doing an internal normalization in Pi.
       - Types normalization: informally speaking, every type in Pi should be "equivalent" to a type in the family:
     ` {0, 0 + 1, (0 + 1) + 1, ((0 + 1) + 1) + 1, ...}`
       We'll call this family of types `PiFin`.